conan-io/docs/examples/tools/microsoft/msbuild/create_your_first_package.rst

 - The ``layout()`` defines a typical VS layout, this is less flexible than a CMake one, so it doesn't allow any parametrization.
-- The ``generate()`` method calls ``MSBuildToolchain`` to generate a ``conantoolchain.props`` file, that the project must add to his properties.
+- The ``generate()`` method calls ``MSBuildToolchain`` to generate a ``conantoolchain.props`` file, that the project must add to its properties.
 If the project had dependencies with Conan ``requires``, it should add ``MSBuildDeps`` too and add the relevant generated files property sheets.
 - The ``build()`` method uses the ``MSBuild()`` helper to drive the build of the solution